AlienKevin/pydips/README.md

 Multi-criteria Cantonese segmentation with **d**ashes, **i**ntermediates, **p**ipes, and **s**paces.

 Note: This package is still in beta, there might be breaking changes in the future.
+Currently supports macOS (Apple Silicon) and Linux (x86_64 with avx, avx2, and fma instructions)

 ## Install